 - Learn how the software can be improved with feedback about the application itself.

-- Learn about topics that employees are interested in learning more about so you can build those into the in-app help.
+- Identify topics employees are interested in learning more about, and incorporate them into the in-app help.

 Every bit of feedback you gather helps improve the application and employee efficiency.